DavidH2001/MUON-Data-Collection/README.md

 Click on the *Code* button found at the top of this main GitHub project page and select *Download Zip*.
 Unzip the download into a chosen directory of your computer.
 Alternatively, you can copy the project's URL and *git clone* the software directly from the repository.
-This way you will be able to obtain any updates quickly and make contributions to the code via a *Pull Request*.

 ### Software configuration
 Before you can run the software you will need to set up a number of parameters in the configuration file.